pekrau/writethatbook/README.md

 Environment variables:

 - WRITETHATBOOK_DIR: Absolute path to the directory containing the data.
 Required.
-- WRITETHATBOOK_USERID: User name for the administrator user.
+- WRITETHATBOOK_USERID: User name for the first administrator user.
 Required at initialization of a new instance for creating the first account.
-- WRITETHATBOOK_PASSWORD: Password for the administrator user.
+- WRITETHATBOOK_PASSWORD: Password for the first administrator user.
   Required at initialization of a new instance for creating the first account.
 - WRITETHATBOOK_DEVELOPMENT: When defined, puts app into development mode.
 Optional.